 Everyone knows that it’s important to pack light for travel.
 Never is this truer than when traveling with kids.
-However, even when you pack light, it’s important to pack efficiently, especially when you’re taking kids with you.
-Imagine the torment of knowing you have those extra diapers somewhere in your luggage but you absolutely don’t know where.
-Imagine having to take out piles of clothing to discover something you need urgently, buried deep.
+However, even when you pack light, it’s important to pack efficiently.
+Imagine having to take out piles of clothing to discover something you need urgently like diapers.
 Inefficient packing can push your stress up to manic proportions, especially when you have to also manage toddlers, baby strollers and rambunctious older kids at the same time!
 Here are 25 packing tips for travel with toddlers to make sure everything goes smoothly on your family vacation.
 Have just what you need, where you need it.

-Before You Pack For Your Tip With Children
+Before You Pack For Your Trip With Children

 1. Define your packing needs, based on your trip’s nature.
 Consider the activities you plan for your kids on the trip and pack things accordingly.
 What are you planning to do?
 Will there be any outdoor adventures?